AtilioA/BG3-item-shipment-framework/README.md

 # Aether & Volitio's Item Shipment Framework
-Aether & Volitio's Item Shipment Framework (ISF for short) allows mod authors to directly ship their modded items into the camp chest or player inventories in Baldur's Gate 3.
-It is intended as an alternative to the popular Tutorial Chest item shipment approach which many authors have used.
+The Item Shipment Framework (ISF for short) allows mod authors to directly ship vanilla or modded items into the camp chest or player inventories.
+It is an alternative to the popular Tutorial Chest and Trader Inventory item shipment approaches.
+It should serve as a way for users to interact with these items more reliably and less confusingly.

-It should serve as a way for users to more conveniently interact with these mods in a more reliable and less confusing way.
-Additionally, ISF takes the burden off mod authors by handling the complexities of item delivery, allowing checks such as whether the item has already been given to the player, or if they already possess it in their party, camp chests, etc.
+When users first load into the game with this mod installed, all four potential camp chests will receive the Item Shipment Framework Mailbox.
+This mailbox is the main location where mod authors will send their items to users, however, authors can additionally choose to place items directly into the inventory of the host player of the game session.

+Users will also find the Item Shipment Framework Utilities scroll case inside the mailbox, which houses various utility scrolls that trigger commands for the framework, as well as an automatically refilling Tutorial Chest.
+You can see a list of the Utility scrolls and how they function in the images section of this mod page.

 If you'd like to find out how to integrate this framework with your mods, check out the [Aether & Volitio's Item Shipment Framework Wiki](https://github.com/AtilioA/BG3-item-shipment-framework/wiki).